Haroenv/dzello-dot-com/content/thailand/2015-08-02-heaven-and-hell.md

 Back on the mat, the masseuse flipped me over and starting working on my back.
 I bit through my teeth as his palms pushed my lower vertebrae down, squeezing my stomach into an upside-down pyramid.
 My five senses were replaced with just one, a ceaseless accumulator of pain, a frantic injection of white noise into my eyes and ears.

-I am the mortar.
+My back is the mortar.
 His knee is the pestle.

 Meditation.
 Mindfulness.
 Where are you now?